Top 10 Dancesport Competitions To Watch Out For in 2019

 The dancesport industry in Asia is booming: great teachers, amazing dance studios and fierce competitors.
-Asian dancers have always proudly represented their countries at European competitions, but always traveling to Europe is not very easy.
-This lead to an increased number of competitions that are taking place in China or Japan for example.
+Nonetheless, Asian dancers have always proudly represented their countries at European competitions.
+But always traveling to Europe is not very easy.
+Thus, this lead to an increased number of competitions that are taking place in China or Japan for example.

 It was just about time for Blackpool Dance Festival to pack its bags and go overseas to Shanghai.
-The first edition of Blackpool Festival China was in 2015 and it was a success.
+Consequently, the first edition of Blackpool Festival China was in 2015 and it was a success.
 This dancesport competition is perfect for you if you are living in Asia and you don’t get the chance to travel to Blackpool.
-Don’t miss the opportunity experience great quality from world class dancers right there, next to you!
+Therefore, don’t miss the opportunity experience great quality from world class dancers right there, next to you!

 This year’s the event is scheduled for August 15-20.